MichaelCurrin/nuxt-default-quickstart/README.md

 This Nuxt project uses Yarn, JavaScript (no TS), Vue and Vue templates.

+What is Nuxt?

+> The Intuitive Vue Framework
+>
+> Build your next Vue.js application with confidence using NuxtJS.
+An open source framework making web development simple and powerful.

 See the [Nuxt homepage](https://nuxtjs.org/) for more info.

 This project uses server-side rendering with Node, but also comes with the option to generate a static site.
 Follow [Documentation](#documentation) instructions below to setup and run the app locally.